AARP Hearing Center

 Arbitration in education contracts

-Mandatory binding arbitration and restrictions on participating in class action lawsuits should ideally be prohibited in higher education contracts (see also Pre-Dispute Mandatory Binding Arbitration).
+Mandatory binding arbitration and restrictions on participating in class action lawsuits should be prohibited in higher education contracts (see also Pre-Dispute Mandatory Binding Arbitration).